 The best time to drink a post-workout shake or supplement is within 30 minutes of finishing your workout.
 This is because your muscles are most receptive to nutrients immediately after exercise.

 However, if you are unable to drink a shake or take a supplement within 30 minutes of finishing your workout, don’t worry.
-You will still benefit from the nutrients, though they may not be absorbed as quickly.
+You will still benefit from the nutrients.
+Some experts say that you have up to a few hours after working out to get in a good meal or shake.

 What To Consider When Buying Post-Workout Shakes And Supplements